larrywongkahei/larrywongkahei/README.md

 # Hi there, I'm Wong Ka Hei, also known as Larry 👋
-I'm a software developer currently enrolled in a professional software development course `CodeClan`.
-I'm passionate about building applications that make a difference in people's lives.
+I'm a software developer with an passionate about building applications that make a difference in people's lives.

 ## To get intouch with me
 <p align="center">